 I’ve therefore removed much of the essay on Billy Jurges and Violet Popovich that used to be on this webpage, though I’m leaving some of the text, photographs, and captions to provide an idea of what occurred on July 6, 1932.
 Drew Gallagher reviewed my book for the Fredericksburg, Virginia Free Lance-Star on July 25, 2021, and he also interviewed me in my kitchen, in front of numerous Cubs photographs, a few days before that (you may have to scroll down to get below the pop-up ad after clicking on the link).

 . . . . .

-The New York Times related that she “made one final plea for his love” and pulled a .25 caliber pistol from her purse.
+The New York Times related that she “made one final plea for his love” and pulled a small revolver from her purse.
 As Jurges made “a wild lunge” for it, the gun went off.
 One bullet “struck him in the right side, ricocheted off a rib and came out the right shoulder.
 The second ripped the flesh about the little finger of his left hand.”
 The third bullet hit Popovich, striking her in the left hand and traveling “up the arm six inches.”